Camium02/ICE-3111-Computer_Vision/Labs/Lab-08/C-CXX.md

     ```
     I used `imshow` for debugging purposes.
     ![Right image after warping](img/transformed_right_image.png)
+    - Compile.
+    - Test your program.
+    - Add the corresponding image in your report.

-    - Now we can copy the left image onto the transformed right image:
+8. Now we can copy the left image onto the transformed right image:
     ```cpp
     Mat left_ROI(panorama_image(Rect(0,
                                  0,